 Moebius Syndrome

-People born with Moebius syndrome often have a small chin, small mouth and short tongue.
+People born with Moebius syndrome often have a small chin, small mouth, and short tongue.
 They may also have an abnormal opening at the roof of the mouth.
 These issues may cause speech problems, along with missing or misaligned teeth.

 Additionally, Moebius syndrome affects a person’s ability to make back-and-forth eye movements.
 It may make it difficult for a person to completely close his or her eyes when blinking or sleeping as well.
 This increases a patient’s risk of eye irritation and dryness.